anikgupta1970/interview_notes/HeapDump.md

 An issue was reported in production where the application was experiencing high memory usage and frequent garbage collection, leading to slow response times and occasional service instability.
 In some cases, the application was close to an OutOfMemoryError.

-Application logs did not clearly indicate the source of the problem, so I decided to perform a heap dump analysis to identify possible memory leaks or excessive object retention.
+Since logs did not clearly indicate the problem, I decided to perform a heap dump analysis.

 Action Taken